-The purpose of this policy is to establish a uniform procedure, including criteria, for the colleges and departments/schools to follow when addressing the issue of the conversion of current faculty from non-tenure eligible to tenure-eligible positions and appointment to the academic rank of assistant professor.
-The intent of the policy is to provide guidance for these actions that is consistent with the "Policy and Procedures Concerning Academic Rank and Promotion in Rank."
-Conversion from a non-tenure eligible to a tenure-eligible position cannot be separated from appointment to the academic rank of assistant professor.
+The purpose of this policy is to establish a uniform procedure, including criteria, for the colleges and departments/schools to follow when addressing the issue of the conversion of current faculty from non-tenure eligible to tenure-eligible positions and appointment to the academic rank of assistant, associate or full professor.
+The intent of the policy is to provide guidance for these actions that is consistent with the policy on Academic Rank and Criteria for Ranks.
+Conversion from a non-tenure eligible to a tenure-eligible position cannot be used to support recommendation for promotion or salary adjustment.

-B. Criteria
+II.
+Criteria

-If a faculty member who is appointed in a non-tenure eligible position meets the criteria listed below, he/she may be considered for conversion to a tenure-eligible position and appointment to the rank of assistant professor.
+If a faculty member who is appointed in a non-tenure eligible position meets the criteria listed below, he/she may be considered for conversion to a tenure-eligible position and appointment to the rank of assistant, associate or full professor.

-- 1. Conversion is dependent upon there having been a national search at some point. - 2.
-Appointed as a full-time faculty member for at least one academic year in a non-tenure eligible position. - 3.
-Completed all requirements for the award of a terminal degree in the field or its clear equivalent from an accredited institution of higher education that supports the individual's role as a teaching and research faculty member.
-In light of this policy, faculty members who hold non-tenure eligible appointments who are interested in conversion to a tenure-eligible position and the rank of assistant professor shall review their plans for pursuing a terminal degree in writing with both their department/school chair and college dean prior to enrollment in a program. - 4.
-Demonstrated success in current teaching and research performance and positive evaluation of future potential necessary to meet the criteria for tenure and promotion at Old Dominion University, as evaluated by the department.
+- 1. Must have been appointed to current position after a national search. - 2.
+Must have been appointed as a full-time faculty member for at least one academic year in a non-tenure eligible position. - 3.
+Must have a terminal degree in the field or its clear equivalent from an accredited institution of higher education that supports the individual's role as a teaching and research faculty member. - 4.
+Must provide evidence of demonstrated success in current teaching and research performance and positive evaluation of future potential necessary to meet the criteria for tenure and promotion at Old Dominion University, as evaluated by the department/school and college. - 5.
+A current faculty member in a non-tenure eligible position can request conversion to a tenure-eligible position that is below, at the same or higher rank than their current rank.
+For example, a research associate professor can seek conversion to a tenure-track assistant, associate or full professor.
+Selection of the post-conversion rank should be discussed with the department chair and dean and the vice president for research (if applicable).

-C. Application, Review, Recommendation, and Approval Procedures
+III.
+Application, Review, Recommendation, and Approval Procedures